actions/runner/README.md

 ```

 ### Allow PullRequest events
-Process the `pull_request` action trigger, if disabled only `pull_request_target` from the target branch are processed.
-Enabling this make it possible to leak secrets and run arbitary code on your self-hosted runners.
+Process the `pull_request` action trigger, if disabled only `pull_request_target` from the target branch or `pull_request` from the same repository are processed.
+Enabling this make it possible to leak secrets and run arbitary code on your self-hosted runners from forked repositories.
 Proper secret and self-hosted runner protection needs to be implemented, to make this save to enable.
 ```json
 {
   "Runner.Server": {